 Every girl I date now, I very much have the mindset of “you and I are on the same team together.
 We’re not trying to screw each other over, or ‘win'”.

 Because of this new attitude, I’m now 100% upfront and honest with absolutely every girl I date/bang.
 I’ll answer every question they ask me 100% honestly – even the ones I used to lie about like, “Are you looking for sex?” and “How many other girls are you currently sleeping with?”

 A lot of “pickup artists” – and hell, a lot of normal guys in general – talk about “bantering” with girls and “push/pull” and teasing/negging the girls.
 A tonne of guys have it in their head that the best way to have sex with a girl is to pretend you don’t want to have sex with her, whilst simultaneously trying to have sex with her.
 Since it’s obvious you’re manipulating her, she’ll naturally throw out a “shit test” like “Do you only want me for sex?” to which you’re supposed to completely lie to her and say, “Woah tiger, who says I want to have sex with you?
-Let’s just grab a drink.”
+You’re not really my type anyway.”